martyn/safetensors-merge-supermario/README.md

 # safetensors-merge-supermario

-Combine any two models using a Super Mario merge as described in the linked whitepaper.
+Combine any two models using a Super Mario merge(DARE) as described in the linked whitepaper.

 ## About